When renters lose their jobs, landlords tend to lose their rental income.

 Share This Map on Your Site

 While this represents the most recent county-level unemployment data available from the Bureau of Labor & Statistics, it still lags over a month behind.
-This particular data set represents August 2020, released by the BLS on September 30.
-We’ll update the map in early October when the BLS releases September data.
+This particular data set represents December 2020, released by the BLS in February 2021.
+We’ll update the map in late March when the BLS releases January data.

 Other Risk Factors for Local Housing Markets